rafailmdzdv/ssaem/README.md

 ## Motivation

-### I want to develop this helper to help my bride to learn korean language with me
+### I want to develop this helper to help learn Korean.